Adcash

-Adcash is a worldwide advertising platform based in Tallinn, Estonia.
+Adcash is a worldwide online advertising platform for advertisers and publishers based in Tallinn, Estonia.

 History

 Adcash was founded in 2007 by Christophe Avignon and Thomas Padovani.
 Avignon and Padovani, who are originally from France, came to Estonia to establish the new company.
 The company was started with no direct funding, with the first sales agreements obtained through direct sales.

 The Adcash Advertising Network was spun off as a separate company, Adcash OÜ, in 2011.
-It remains a subsidiary of Webinfluence Group AS.
+It remained a subsidiary of Webinfluence Group AS from 2011 until 2022, after that, majority stake was acquired.

 In 2012, the company's turnover was €11,7 million followed by growth in 2013 seeing revenues at almost €25 million.